escobard/blockchains-nd/part4/project5/README.md

 ## Project Criteria

-The main purpose of this application is to meet the project criteria for the third project of the Blockchains Nanodegree by Udacity:
+The main purpose of this application is to meet the project criteria for the fifth project of the Blockchains Nanodegree by Udacity:

 1) Define and implement smart contract interface
     1) Smart contract implements the ERC-721 or ERC721Token interface